*Featured image: A sample of healthy brain tissue (left), and one ravaged by Alzheimer’s disease (right).

 Memory makes you who you are.
 Dementia slowly robs you of that.
 Your personality, the experiences that have shaped you, that you’ve shared with the people you love, your ability to carry out everyday tasks like dress, wash and feed yourself, the words you need to communicate with people.
 It all slips away.

-There are currently 800,000 people with this condition in the UK, and more than 35 million people worldwide.
+There are currently more than 850,000 people living with dementia in the UK, and more than 35 million people worldwide.
 This number is expected to almost double every 20 years.
 Unfortunately this means that most people will be affected by dementia at some point in their lives, yet it is a condition that most people know very little about.
+We want to change that.

-We want to emphasise the five key messages shared by the Dementia Friends initiative:
+We also want to emphasise the five key messages shared by the Dementia Friends initiative:

 Dementia is not a natural part of aging